RushiGong/Dissertation/README.md

 ## List of Chapters

 - Chapter 1 - **Introduction**
+- Chapter 2 - **Computational methodology**
+- Chapter 3 - **Thermodynamic modeling of the Pd-Zn-M system for intermetallic catalysts design**
+- Chapter 4 - **Thermodynamic modeling of fluoride and chloride molten salts with model selection, uncertainty quantification, and uncertainty propagation**
+- Chapter 5 - **Exploring and implementing thermodynamic models for complex liquid in open-source software PyCalphad**
+- Chapter 6 - **Conclusion**

 ## Vita

-Rushi Gong was born on October 15, 1997, in the city of Yiyang, Hunan Province in China.
-She graduated from Beihang University, Beijing, China in 2019 with a B.S. in Materials Science and Engineering and a minor in Mathematics.
+Rushi Gong was born on October 15, 1997, in Yiyang, Hunan Province, China.
+She grew up in Changsha, Hunan, and later moved to Shenzhen, Guangdong.
+In 2019, she graduated from Beihang University in Beijing, China, with a B.S. in Materials Science and Engineering and a minor in Mathematics.
 In 2020, Rushi began her Ph.D. studies at the Pennsylvania State University, advised by Dr. Zi-Kui Liu.

-As of 2024, Rushi has published several scientific publications listed under her ORCID record [0009-0004-0543-581X](https://orcid.org/0009-0004-0543-581X) and Google Scholar (id:[naO8fOgAAAAJ](https://scholar.google.com/citations?user=naO8fOgAAAAJ)) including 3 first-author publications and 5 co-author publications.
+As of 2024, Rushi has published several scientific publications listed under Google Scholar (id:[naO8fOgAAAAJ](https://scholar.google.com/citations?user=naO8fOgAAAAJ)) including 3 first-author publications and 5 co-author publications.